f5devcentral/f5-big-iq-lab/docs/class1/module6/lab2.rst

 #.
 Logon to BIG-IQ as Paula and check out the Application tab.

-    (if not visible, click refresh in the upper right corner)
+	.. note:: if not visible, click refresh in the upper right corner.

 #.
 Testing the application.
 Open a browser in the jumphost and type the VS IP address.

 #.
 Select ``as3guiapp.example.com``.
 You will notice as3guiapp.example.com acts as grouping application or global application where underneath multiple services can be gathered.
-    The next window will show you that a new application has been created, named: ``Task3_http_service``.
+    The next window will show you that a new application has been created, named: ``tenant1_http_service``.

 <picture>